More than 60 witnesses as well as alleged victims of clergy abuse have testified

 Closing arguments began just days after Lynn spent two-and-a-half days on the witness stand.
 All sides rested on Tuesday; closing arguments began Thursday morning.

-"The allegation is that he did nothing, but he didn't do nothing," thundered Lynn's defense attorney Thomas Bergstrom.
+“The allegation is that he did nothing, but he didn’t do nothing,” said Thomas Bergstrom, Lynn’s defense attorney

 Jury deliberations could begin Friday.

-Now-defrocked priest Edward Avery was due to go on trial with Brennan and Lynn, but Avery pleaded guilty in March to involuntary sexual deviate sexual intercourse after admitting to sexually assaulting a 10-year-old altar boy during the 1998-1999 school year.
+Now-defrocked priest Edward Avery was due to go on trial with Brennan and Lynn, but he pleaded guilty in March after admitting to sexually assaulting a 10-year-old altar boy during the 1998-1999 school year.

-Avery, 69, was sentenced to two-and-a-half to five years.
+Avery, 69, was sentenced to two-and-a-half to five years in prison.

-More than 60 witnesses as well as a number of alleged victims of clergy abuse testified since the criminal trial began March 26.
-Both Brennan's and Avery's accusers have claims that fall within the statute of limitations.
+More than 60 witnesses and alleged victims of clergy abuse have testified since the criminal trial began March 26.

-Brennan's accuser, now in his 30s, was a former altar boy who cried on the stand weeks earlier as he described the incident with Brennan.
+Brennan’s accuser, now in his 30s, was a former altar boy who cried on the stand weeks earlier as he described the incident.
 The man, a former Marine, was discharged because of mental health issues.

-"He will say anything at all to get what he wants," Brennan's attorney, William Brennan, no relation to the defendant, told jurors about Brennan's accuser.
-"Plug that into your credibility meter."
+“He will say anything at all to get what he wants,” Brennan’s attorney, William Brennan, no relation to the defendant, told jurors about the accuser.
+“Plug that into your credibility meter.”

-Brennan, who was removed from active ministry in 2006 after his accuser first came forward with his allegations, admitted in 2008 that he allowed the then-14-year-old to view pornography and sleep in the same bed with him during an overnight visit in 1996, according to testimony given to church investigators.
-Brennan did not testify at the trial.
+Brennan was removed from active ministry in 2006 after his accuser first came forward.
+He admitted in 2008 that he allowed the then-14-year-old to view pornography and sleep in the same bed with him during an overnight visit in 1996, according to testimony given to church investigators.

-His attorney urged jurors to use their "common sense" once they begin deliberations, adding that the archdiocese threw his client "under the bus" after the allegation was reported.
+His attorney urged jurors to use their “common sense” once they begin deliberations.

 “It’s a mistake, it’s poor judgment,” Brennan told jurors of the sleepover.
 “I can’t believe a jury would destroy this man’s life over that.”